-However, it is the presumption that is in place at the beginning of every child custody case or divorce in Texas that parents should be named as joint managing conservators.
+However, the presumption is in place at the beginning of every child custody case or divorce in Texas that parents should be named as joint managing conservators.
 In reality, this arrangement does not always work best for families, and it is sometimes necessary to have one parent be named the sole managing conservator of a child.

 Rebutting the presumption in favor of naming parents as joint managing conservators

-The most logical way to do this would be to prove past domestic and/or family violence incidents.
+The most logical way to do this would be to prove past domestic and family violence incidents.
 Endangering your child's physical and emotional welfare will likely mean that the other parent will be named a possessory conservator with possibly supervised visitation.
-The reason for this is that a court is prohibited from naming a person with a history of domestic violence as a joint managing conservator of your child.
+The reason for this is that a court is prohibited from calling a person with a history of domestic violence as a joint managing conservator of your child.
 The evidence must not be merely allegations but credible evidence.

-As a sole managing conservator, you would have superior rights and duties when making decisions related to education, medical, and psychiatric issues compared to your ex-spouse.
+As a sole managing conservator, you would have special rights and duties when making decisions related to education, medical, and psychiatric issues compared to your ex-spouse.
 Besides, you would likely be in physical possession of your child more often than you would under a joint managing conservatorship.

 How will a court evaluate your petition to be named as the sole managing conservator?

-First of all, you need to petition (ask) the court in your Original Petition for Divorce or Original Petition in Suit Affecting the Parent-Child Relationship (SAPCR) to be named as the sole managing conservator of your child.
+First of all, you need to petition (ask) the Court in your Original Petition for Divorce or Original Petition in Suit Affecting the Parent-Child Relationship (SAPCR) to be named as the sole managing conservator of your child.
 Without doing so, you cannot just magically appear in a trial and ask for it then.
 Go ahead and make sure you ask for this in your Original Petition filed with the Court.
-If you have already filed and not plead for sole managing conservatorship, I recommend that you file an amended petition to meet this requirement.
+If you have already filed and have not pleaded for sole managing conservatorship, I recommend that you file an amended petition to meet this requirement.

-Other factors include your ability and willingness to co-parent with your child’s other parent after the divorce or child custody case concludes, as well as what your individual parenting skills are.
-If you have spent most of your child’s life at work, this is not a bad thing or a mark against your “parenting record.”
+Other factors include your ability and willingness to co-parent with your child's other parent after the divorce or child custody case concludes, as well as what your parenting skills are.
+If you have spent most of your child's life at work, this is not a bad thing or a mark against your "parenting record."
 Nobody would begrudge you for supporting your family.
-However, being away from the house would not help you develop and maintain the sort of parenting skills that are helpful when asking to be named as the sole managing conservator of your child.
+However, being away from the house would not help you develop and maintain the parenting skills that are helpful when asking to be named as the sole managing conservator of your child.

-As an extension of a child’s parents, your and your opposing party’s families are also important to consider if you will be able to be named as the sole managing conservator of your child.
-How close do you live to your child’s extended family will play a big role.
+As an extension of a child's parents, your and your opposing party's families are also important to consider if you will be able to be named as the sole managing conservator of your child.
+How close you live to your child's extended family will play a significant role.
 If you have moved a few hundred miles from your child and now ask to be named as a sole managing conservator, you will have an uphill battle to win that designation.
-Another very critical factor that a court will consider is whether or not you or your child’s other parent will encourage a strong relationship between your child and both of their parents.
-If it has been shown that you will belittle and take steps to harm your child’s relationship with the other parent, then you will likewise struggle to be named as the sole managing conservator of your child.
+Another critical factor that a court will consider is whether or not you or your child's other parent will encourage a strong relationship between your child and both of their parents.
+If it has been shown that you will belittle and take steps to harm your child's relationship with the other parent, then you will likewise struggle to be named as the sole managing conservator of your child.